DamienDeberthe/Documentations/Node.js/API/README.md

 <br>

 ### Configure
-We have to create a file "*.js", and add content like into this repo <code>api.js</code>:
+We have to create a file "*.js", see the content in the file <code>api.js</code> into this repo :
 ```bash
 touch api.js
 ```